-Last night, 16-year-old Girlguide, Kate, met 16-year-old acid attack survivor Shonali, after ActionAid's Survivors' Runway fashion show.
+Last night, 16-year-old Girlguide, Caitlin, met 16-year-old acid attack survivor Shonali, after ActionAid's Survivors' Runway fashion show.
 This special event was to stand in solidarity with survivors to end all forms of violence against women and girls.
 Watch the two teenagers reflect on the show and share their messages to girls in the UK for International Day of the Girl.

 Sonali was attacked as a baby

 Sonali was only 17 days old when she was attacked, along with her parents, in bed in the middle of the night.
 She says:

 “It was not easy.
 And it’s still not easy, growing up.
 But as a member of the Survivors’ Network I’ve learnt a lot, and today I am in London, because of this, and thanks to ActionAid.

 I’m very well now, I’m getting an education, and going to school.”